Complaints and Appeals Policy

 Understand your rights and responsibilities as a learner or client of Aveling.

-This Complaints and Appeals Policy is designed to achieve the following goals:
+This Complaints and Appeals Policy is designed to achieve the following:

 • To recognise the right of a customer to make a complaint or appeal.